Summary

 You have licenses with Software Assurance or subscription licences via any program, including Microsoft CSP,

-The provider allows bringing your own licences.
+The provider allows you to bring your own licences.
 Some providers may refuse this option.

 The provider also does not have to be a CSP-Hoster.
 It makes no difference for BYOL.